SrujanVN/Plant-Disease-Classification-Using-Deep-Learning/README.md

-# Plant-Disease-Classification-Using-Deep-Learning# 🌱 Plant Disease Classification Using Deep Learning
+# 🌱 Plant Disease Classification Using Deep Learning

 This project is a simple Flask-based web application that uses a Convolutional Neural Network (CNN) to classify plant diseases into three categories: **Healthy**, **Powdery**, and **Rust**.
 It provides a simple interface for uploading plant images and receiving predictions.